Skip to content

 5. Check the Partial field bundle type

 If you continue to have trouble, please reach out to Capgo support for further assistance.
-They can check the server logs to confirm that your partial uploads are being processed correctly and that devices are receiving the updated manifests.
+They can check the server logs to confirm that your Delta (manifest) uploads are being processed correctly and that devices are receiving the updated manifests.

 That’s it!
-The --partial flag tells Capgo to perform the individual file uploads and manifest generation needed for differential updates.
+The --delta flag tells Capgo to perform the individual file uploads and manifest generation needed for Delta (manifest) updates.

-Note that you need to use --partial every time you upload a new version that you want to be delivered as a differential update.
+Note that you need to use --delta every time you upload a new version that you want to be delivered as a Delta (manifest) update.
 If you omit the flag, Capgo will upload the entire JS bundle as a single file, and devices will download the whole bundle even if only a small part has changed.